|Leadership (April 2018 election results forthcoming)||Contact Information|

 COMMUNITY PROFILE: The traditional lands of the Apache Ndeh (The People) extended from Texas through New Mexico and Arizona into Mexico and California.
 Bands of Apache hunted, fished, farmed, and traded throughout the region.
 Over time, the many bands of Apache were forcibly relocated to reservations.
 In 1891 the Fort Apache Indian Reservation was established, now known as the White Mountain Apache Reservation.
 Fort Apache originally included the San Carlos Apache Reservation, but was separated by an act of Congress in 1897.

-The White Mountain Apache Tribe is a young community, with a median age of 24.1 (compared to 35.9 for the state of Arizona).* Less than half of households are traditional married-couple families (39.6 percent), with the majority of tribal members (68.9 percent) speaking a language other than English.
-The Tribe has a significantly high poverty rate (44 percent compared to 15 percent for the state of Arizona).
-In terms of occupation, the majority of workers (more than 66 percent) work for government.
+The White Mountain Apache Tribe is a young community, with a median age of 26.5 (compared to 37.1 for the state of Arizona).* About half of households are traditional married-couple families (51 percent), with the majority of households (78 percent) speaking a language other than English.
+The Tribe has a significantly high poverty rate (43 percent compared to 17.7 percent for the state of Arizona).
+In terms of occupation, the majority of workers work for government.

 The Tribe operates Hon-Dah Casino, Sunrise Park Ski Resort, and Fort Apache Timber Company.